Queen Mary Lectureships in the Humanities and Social Sciences

 Welcome to Queen Mary University of London and the Faculty of Humanities and Social Sciences.

-I am delighted that you are considering applying for a Queen Mary Lectureship in the Humanities and Social Sciences.
+I am delighted that you are considering applying for a Queen Mary Lectureship/Senior Lectureship and Institute of Humanities and Social Sciences Fellow position.

 We have invested heavily in the future of our disciplines.
-The Schools of History and of Economics and Finance are now located in prestigious, state-of-the-art buildings and we continue to improve our estate, including our new Graduate Centre and a planned £60million home for our School of Business and Management.
-The launch of a new Institute for Humanities and Social Sciences (IHSS) brings together our excellent researchers across the Faculty to work collaboratively on some of the pressing intellectual and social issues of our times.
+The Schools of History and of Economics and Finance are now located in prestigious, state-of-the-art buildings and we continue to improve our estate, including our new Graduate Centre and a planned new home for our School of Business and Management.
+The Institute for Humanities and Social Sciences (IHSS) brings together our excellent researchers across the Faculty to work collaboratively on some of the pressing intellectual and social issues of our times.

-We know that it is people who are the real reason why the Humanities and Social Sciences thrive at Queen Mary.
-In recognition of this, the University has committed to funding 20 new lectureships across the Humanities and Social Sciences.
+We know that it is people who are the real reason why the humanities and social sciences thrive at Queen Mary University of London.
+In recognition of this, the University has committed to funding 25 new lectureships/senior lectureships across the humanities and social sciences.
 These strategic appointments are permanent positions, but with protected research time across the first three years.
-The appointments will be seen as a distinct cohort who will bring additional expertise and talent to Queen Mary.
-They will be embedded in their Schools and disciplines but will contribute significantly to the Faculty’s research environment by becoming fellows of the IHSS where they will work to build interdisciplinary networks, conversations and projects.
+The appointments will be seen as a distinct cohort who will bring additional expertise and talent to Queen Mary University of London.
+They will be embedded in their Schools and disciplines but will also contribute significantly to the Faculty’s and the wider University’s research environment as IHSS Fellows where they will work to build interdisciplinary networks, conversations and projects.

-The strength of the Humanities and Social Sciences at Queen Mary lies in our core disciplines.
+The strength of the humanities and social sciences at Queen Mary University of London lies in our core disciplines (Business and Management; Economics and Finance; English and Drama; Geography; History; Law and Commercial Law; Languages, Linguistics and Film; Politics and International Relations).
 However, we acknowledge too the changing landscape of higher education in the UK.
-These lectureships will therefore enable new colleagues to strengthen and provide additional capacity to our existing disciplines, while giving them the time to respond to new interdisciplinary funding opportunities that are increasingly available.
+These positions will therefore enable new colleagues to strengthen and provide additional capacity to our existing disciplines, while giving them the time to respond to new interdisciplinary funding opportunities that are increasingly available.

 Thank you for your interest and I wish you well in your application.